aojedao/Microfactory/collections/_posts/2022-10-10-Transport-Module.md

 6. Launch roscore and test the RPlidar
 7. Connect the LiPo battery to the BBBlue

+For the VNC Server this is the data you need (using a local network):

+User:pi
+Password:raspi

+And to check the IP Address, connect it once to a display and execute `ifconfig`.
+The WLAN

 To launch mapping using HectorSlam node by node do this:

 1. Execute `roscore`